Tagovailoa, Dolphins rally for 34-31 win over Cardinals

 Tagovailoa was much more productive in his second start after throwing for just 93 yards against the Rams last week.
 He showed great poise during two scoring drives in the fourth quarter.
 The left-hander also made some plays with his feet, extending drives with scrambles.
 He finished with 35 yards rushing.

+“Tua did his part,” Miami coach Brian Flores said.
+“It wasn’t a perfect game.
+He made some mistakes, like we all did.
+But he fought back.
+We fought back as a team.”

+This matches the Dolphins’ best record at the halfway point since 2001 and the four-game winning streak is their longest since 2016.

-Miami had a 24-17 halftime lead but Arizona tied the game at 24 early in the third quarter on Murray’s 21-yard pass to tight end Darrell Daniels, who snatched the ball away from cornerback Byron Jones as the two tumbled to the ground in the end zone.
+Miami had a 24-17 halftime lead but Arizona tied the game early in the third quarter on Murray’s 21-yard pass to tight end Darrell Daniels, who snatched the ball away from cornerback Byron Jones as the two tumbled to the ground in the end zone.

 The Cardinals pushed ahead 31-24 late in the third quarter on Murray’s 12-yard run.
 It was the seventh time in eight games the quarterback has thrown and run for at least one touchdown.